logicman/rust-input-color-case-reverse/README.md

 e.g.
 Enter a word --------->>>>>>
-the marina promenade
+marina
-The output is: thE marinA pRomenADe
+The output is: anIrAm